Client Conversations

 It’s hard to provide perspective when there are so many unknowns.
 At Capital Group, we believe it helps to try and find historical examples or patterns in the data that can serve as hypothetical “what-if” illustrations.
 Even in seemingly unprecedented times, there is a certain comfort in knowing we have been through worse before.

-For example, throughout 2020, many advisors and investors had concerns about what the contentious presidential election may mean for the stock market.
-At Capital Group, we used the data to shift the conversation slightly.
-We shared some compelling charts showing that, regardless of which party occupies the White House, stocks have trended higher.
+For example, many investors may have concerns about what a contentious presidential election may mean for the stock market.
+By using data, you can shift the conversation slightly to share some compelling charts showing that, regardless of which party occupies the White House, stocks have trended higher.

 Stocks have trended higher regardless of which party occupies the White House